Fad Diets? Forget it! Lifelong Portion Control

 - Last, but not least, you are knowingly depriving your body of minerals and vitamins, and that will essentially come to haunt you

-How Portion Control helps you lose weight
+How Portion Control can help you lose weight

 Your stomach is not large physically.
 An unstretched human stomach can hold about 2 cups of food.
 But since your stomach can and will stretch, it can hold more food than you need at a given meal.